7 reasons why ground-floor apartments are desirable—instead of dealbreakers

 Being on the ground floor can protect you from noise complaints—especially if you have kids.
 Gerard Splendore, a broker at Coldwell Banker Warburg, knows first-hand the benefits of living on the ground floor.

 “Our apartment was located over the laundry and storage rooms.
-My two children, as well as the other two who lived next to us, could—within limits—make as much noise as they liked and jump and run without concern about bothering neighbors below,” he says.
+My two children, as well as the other two who lived next to us, could—within limits—make as much noise as they liked and jump and run without concern about bothering neighbors below,” he said.

 3. No elevators or stairs